hemanthpai/mnemosyne/README.md

 ### Test Memory Extraction

-1. **Enter user message text** in the extraction panel:
+1. **Enter conversation text** in the extraction panel:
    ```
-   My name is Alex Chen and I'm a senior software engineer in San Francisco.
-   I love hiking - last weekend I did the Dipsea Trail and got amazing photos
+   User: I love hiking in Colorado, especially the Maroon Bells trail.
-   of the coastline.
-I'm vegetarian and really into Radiohead lately.
-Currently
-   learning Rust for systems programming while working with React/TypeScript
-   at my day job.
+   Assistant: That sounds amazing!
+When did you last visit?
+   User: Last fall.
+The aspens were incredible.
    ```

 2. **Enter User ID**: Use a UUID like `550e8400-e29b-41d4-a716-446655440000`
    - Must be a valid UUID format
    - Same ID links memories to the same user

-3. **Click "Extract Memories"** to process the text
+3. **Click "Extract Memories"** to process the conversation

 4. **View results**: See extracted memories with tags and metadata

 ### Test Memory Retrieval

-1. **Enter a search prompt**: "I need to plan a weekend activity with Alex.
-Can you suggest something based on their interests and location?"
+1. **Enter a search prompt**: "What outdoor activities does the user enjoy?"

 2. **Use the same User ID** from extraction